Understanding Marketing Data: How to Read and Use Marketing Metrics

 Why Understanding Marketing Data Matters

-Like many marketers, I initially struggled understanding marketing data.
+Like many marketers (including T-shaped marketers), I initially struggled understanding marketing data.

 My strengths have always been creativity and intuition; I relied on them to guide my work, strategies, and creative efforts.
 But in time, I realized my gut feelings weren't enough.
 I needed to balance the art of marketing with the science by better understanding and leveraging data.